tagtogorg/tagtog-doc/on-premises-sysadmin.md

 ### Teams & Projects are always in sync

-[Once a team (and therefore its users) is added to a project](projects.html#add-members-teams-to-your-project), the team users and the project will always be in _sync_.
+[Once a team (and therefore its users) is added to a project](projects.html#add-members-teams-to-your-project), the team's users and the project will always be in _sync_.
 This is better explained with an example:

 * Say you you have created a team _"Team1"_ with users: _"userA"_, _"userB"_, and _"userC"_.
 * Then you add _"Team1"_ to your project _"DemoProject"_ with some role (for instance, _"curator"_).

 <div class="img-with-caption">
   <img src="/assets/img/sysadmin/teams-add-team1-to-project-c.png" width="50%" align="center" alt="Screenshot: adding a team to your project" />
-  <p>Adding a team to your project (with some role), will also add all the team users to your project (with default same role).</p>
+  <p>Adding a team to your project (with some role), will also add all the team's users to your project (with default same role).</p>
 </div>

 * This will mean that _"userA"_, _"userB"_, and _"userC"_ will be added, all at once, to _"DemoProject"_ (with role _"curator"_).